TalelMejri/curriculum_vitae/Readme.md

 5. Check the file
 6. Download File

-## You Can Check This Repos For More And Advanced Information
+## You can check out these repositories for more advanced information
 1.<a href="https://github.com/youssefchlendi/curriculumvitae">Check This Repos</a>

 ## Preview